Dulina-Sanketh/Dulina-Sanketh/README.md

 - 🔹 I’m very interesting to security researching and cloud security

- - 🔹 I’m currently founder of the **XziFy SlouTions** [ Digital inovation ] https://www.xzifysolutions.com
+ - 🔹 I’m currently founder of the **XziFy SoluTions** [ Digital inovation ] https://www.xzifysolutions.com

 - 🔹 If you need to contact me, you can reach me by sending an email to : service.dulinasanketh@gmail.com